stridecolossus/JOVE/docs/blog/part-2-triangle/rendering.md

 ## Summary

-In this final chapter for this phase of development we implemented commands and a crude render loop to display a triangle.
+In the final chapter for this phase of development we implemented:

-The API methods introduced in this chapter are defined in the `VulkanLibraryCommandBuffer` JNA interface.
+* The command pool and buffer.

+* The work submission mechanism.

+* Specific commands to support rendering.

+* A crude render 'loop' to display the triangle.